2023 PA Wilds Champion Awards winners announced

 Event of the Year: Potter-Tioga Maple Weekend – Potter and Tioga Counties

 Event of the Year Award recognizes a festival, race, art show or other local or regional event in the PA Wilds which through its quality and authenticity and use of the PA Wilds brand has become a regional attraction that is having a positive economic and social impact on the area.
 Potter-Tioga Maple Weekend earned the 2023 PA Wilds Event of the Year Champion Award.
-This event brings people from near and far to learn more about maple syrup and see maple products being produced.
+This event is organized by the Potter-Tioga Maple Producers’ Association and brings people from near and far to learn more about maple syrup and see maple products being produced.
 It’s not uncommon to see license plates from all the surrounding states in mid-March.
 Typically more than a dozen individual maple farms are listed as participants in the event, which encourages people to stop by the farms to see the tap houses, taste the products and learn more about how the producers get the sap from the trees to the bottles.
 Products featured at the farms range from sugars and syrups to maple-covered nuts, cotton candies, maple butters and more!
 It’s truly a chance to partake in and taste the cultural heritage traditions of the PA Wilds.

 Great Design: River’s Landing Event Center – Clearfield, Clearfield County